 In April 2001, Steele became the anchor for the debut of Comcast SportsNet, serving the Washington DC/Baltimore region.
 She anchored the flagship show SportsNite for six years and was also a beat reporter for the Baltimore Ravens from 2001-2005, hosting a magazine show for all five seasons.

 Steele graduated from Indiana University in 1995 with a Bachelor of Science degree in sports communications.
-In her spare time, Steele is a board member for the Pat Tillman Foundation and is passionate about working alongside military veterans.
-She enjoys horseback riding and spending time with her husband and three children.
+Steele is a board member for the Pat Tillman Foundation and is passionate about working alongside military veterans.
+She also was named to the board for the V Foundation for Cancer Research in 2019.